idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 **Getting Feedback** I try not to 'spend' my peeps 1:1 time, but I will both ask them generic feedback - what do you think I should stop/continue doing?
 And specific feedback - I'm thinking of X,Y,Z what's your reaction?
 Or, I did X,Y,Z last week, what did you observe?

-I have less frequent, but exteremely important 1:1 types like:
+I have less frequent, but extremely important 1:1 types like:

 - Career discussions - A discussion around what we should be focused on for the next 6-18 months.
 - Promo preparation meetings - to help ensure we're on the same page about what needs to happen for a promo.